metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Daniel Jones just a touch off on his throws, but still playing fairly well.
 Lamar too.

+Kenyon Drake has been a sensational rusher for Baltimore.

 ***

 ## Patriots @ Browns